 What is Boosting in Machine learning?

-As we discussed, Boosting is a machine learning technique used to improve the accuracy of predictive models.
-It works by combining multiple weaker models, such as decision trees, to create a more robust model.
-The individual models are trained sequentially, each compensating for the previous model’s errors.
+As we discussed, Boosting is a Machine Learning technique used to improve the accuracy of predictive models.
+It combines multiple weaker models, such as decision trees, to create a more robust model.
+The individual models are trained sequentially, compensating for the previous model’s errors.
 The final predictions are made by combining the predictions of all the individual models.
 Boosting can be used for regression and classification tasks and is a powerful tool for dealing with nonlinear data.
 It is also relatively resistant to overfitting, meaning it can often achieve high levels of accuracy without sacrificing generalizability.
-Boosting is, therefore, a popular choice for many practical machine learning applications.
+Boosting is a popular choice for many practical ML applications.

-In Boosting, a random sample of data is selected, fitted with a model, and then trained sequentially—that is, each model tries to compensate for the weaknesses of its predecessor.
+In Boosting, a random sample of data is selected, fitted with a model, and then trained sequentially – each model tries to compensate for the weaknesses of its predecessor.
 With each iteration, the weak rules from each classifier are combined to form one strict prediction rule.

 Weak learner and Strong learner in Boosting

 It is common to describe ensemble learning techniques as weak and strong learners.
 A weak learner is a model that performs slightly better than random guessing.
 The most commonly used type of weak learning model is the decision tree.
 This is because the tree’s depth can control the tree’s weakness during construction.

 While Strong learners have higher prediction accuracy, Boosting converts a system of weak learners into a single strong learning system.
 A strong learner is a model that tries to overcome the weakness and errors of the weak model to give better predictions.

 How the Boosting algorithms work